 No products in the basket.

+This weekend why not tackle one of Dublin’s most popular outdoor activities, the Ticknock walk?
 Located on the outskirts of Dublin, Ticknock is a cracking walk in the heart of the Dublin Mountains.
-It is easy to access thanks to its proximity to the LUAS and other public transport links.
+It is easy to access thanks to its proximity to the LUAS and other public transport links as well as having great parking.
 And there are routes available for all levels of fitness and hiking ability.

 Start Point: Ticknock Forrest Park or at Lamb Doyle’s Pub